Applying & Deadlines

 Be aware of the check-in (exchange student arrival dates) and check-out dates for on-campus housing when making your travel plans.
 During your last term at UMD you must be checked out of on-campus housing by the last day of finals.
 Plan your departure accordingly.

-Apartments offer shared cooking and toilet/shower facilities.
+Apartments offer cooking and toilet/shower facilities that you share with 3 other UMD students.
 These are recommended for a more independent living arrangement that allows you to cook for yourself.
-Note: if you choose any apartment other than Oakland A you will need to move out during winter break.

 You may live off campus if you choose, but our office doesn’t provide support or guidance.
 Housing options can be found via UMD’s website for off-campus housing.
 Once you have secured housing, notify us of your off-campus address.
 Make sure to indicate you will live off campus on your application.